This article is part of a series on

 Sitting Safe: Navigating the Evolution of NeoShamanism

-The over consumption behaviors that are rampant in American culture have leaked into the pursuit of psychedelic and entheogenic medicines.
+The over-consumption behaviors rampant in American culture have leaked into the pursuit of psychedelic and entheogenic medicines.
 There are no magic bullets or shortcuts to healing or personal evolution through medicine work.
-You can compare plant medicines to a little like bleach, at small amounts they clean and whiten, and at high amounts they burn and dissolve.
+A metaphor might be bleach, at small amounts they clean and whiten, and at high amounts they burn and dissolve.
 They are a tool for the inner purification process and must be used with care.
 Pacing yourself and giving yourself time to integrate each experience is essential in order to receive the fruits from this work.
-Rushing through each experience and onto the next will not only shortchange the benefits, but can create internal imbalances that place unnecessary stress on the body and overwhelm the nervous system.
+Rushing from one experience on to the next will not only shortchange the benefits, but can create internal imbalances that place unnecessary stress on the body and overwhelm the nervous system.

 Find your minimum effective dose for medicine work.
 Consider keeping a medicine calendar.
 The writers of Stealing Fire suggest to have different kinds of experiences that you space out, like daily practices, monthly practices, quarterly practices, and yearly practices.
 They also suggest to take fasts from all your practices to see what a break might bring up for you and highlight what possible negative dependencies you have formed.